jcfernan/ebird-histogramr-cli/README.md

 histogramr-csv "http://ebird.org/ebird/BarChart?cmd=getChart&displayType=download&getLocations=hotspots&hotspots=L2093687&bYear=1900&eYear=2016&bMonth=1&eMonth=12&reportType=location&"
 ```

-This will create a `*-histogram.csv` file, where `*` is the hotspot location ID.
+This will create a `*-histogram-$.csv` file, where `*` is the hotspot location ID and `$` are the years selected.
 Histograms do not contain the human-readable Hotspot name, unfortunately, so this is the format for now.

 ##License